badfun/custom-post-type-auto-menu/README.md

 ## Frequently Asked Questions

 1. How many custom post types can I use?
-The plugin now supports multiple custom post types
+The plugin now supports multiple custom post types.
+Use as many as you like.

 2. Can I create sub-sub menu items?
 Yes.
 But it requires a mod to the code and can lead to strange issues.
 I'll figure it out for future versions.